cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 In this section, we add exception handling to the example application.

+Generally, tests for a feature or bugfix should be written *before* implementing it.
+This is also known as "writing a failing test".
+The reason for this is that it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.

-Let's start by adding a failing test.
+So let's start by adding a failing test.
 How do we get the API to raise an error?
 The answer is again mocking.
 But this time, we need the `requests.get` mock to raise an exception instead of returning a value.
 You can do so by assigning an exception instance or class to the [side_effect](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.side_effect) attribute of the mock, like so: